o2alexanderfedin/nolock-ocr-swift/Tests/Mocks/README.md

 This directory contains manual mock implementations for testing the NolockOCR Swift package.

-## Manual Mocks
+## Shared Mocks

-The following manual mock implementations are provided:
+The mock implementations have been organized into subdirectories to avoid naming conflicts:

+### URL Mocks (`URL/`)

-- `MockURLSession.swift` - A mock implementation of `URLSessionProtocol` for testing network interactions
+- `SharedMockURLSession` - A shared mock implementation of `URLSessionProtocol` for testing network interactions
-- `MockProcessingIO.swift` - A mock implementation of `OCRProcessingIO` for testing the processing service
+- `SharedMockURLSessionDataTask` - A shared mock implementation of `URLSessionDataTask`

+### Processing Mocks (`Processing/`)

-- `MockOCRItem` - A mock implementation of `OCRProcessable` for testing with document items
+- `ProcessingMockOCRItem` - A shared mock implementation of `OCRProcessable` for testing with document items
+- `MockProcessingIO` - A mock implementation of `OCRProcessingIO` for testing the processing service

+## Avoiding Ambiguities

+To prevent ambiguous references in Swift when multiple mock implementations exist with similar names:

+1. Always use the fully qualified name of the shared mock (e.g., `SharedMockURLSession` instead of `MockURLSession`)
+2. If creating test-specific mocks, use a unique prefix (e.g., `TestMockURLSession`) to distinguish them
+3. Import shared mocks where needed instead of recreating them in each test file

 ## Usage in Tests